Student Services

 At Villa Maria, this specialist:

-• Supports and advises teachers in their interventions with students experiencing learning difficulties
+• Supports teaching staff in their interventions with students experiencing learning difficulties;

-• Teaches students, in groups or individually, to develop reading, writing and mathematical reasoning strategies
+• Teaches students, in small groups to develop reading, writing and mathematical reasoning strategies;

 pearcer@villamaria.qc.ca